 Her tech expertise is far-ranging.
 She’s been a Google innovation facilitator and product manager for consumer electronics and software.
 She was an inaugural Bill and Melinda Gates Scholar.
 She has decades of experience in data science/ethics, software technology, and tech education across industries and organizations like GE, Microsoft, and the University of Washington.

 Melody has seen firsthand tech's benefits and harms and brings this perspective to benefiting its marginalized majority and disrupting tech's status quo.

 Daniel Malmer is a software executive and social activist.
-He was Netscape's first college hire, and has co-founded several software startups.
+He was Netscape's first college hire, worked as Senior Director of Data Science at Under Armor, and has co-founded several software startups .
 He is a tech ethicist, currently focused on online propaganda, radicalization, and disinformation.
 He currently advises a number of startups and nonprofit organizations on management, culture, and misuse of the Internet.
 Dan holds computer science degrees from the University of Illinois and Stanford University.

 Pitch Competition Judges